ducakar/TextureReplacer/TextureReplacer/README.md

 Notes
 -----
 * KSP can only load TGAs with RGB colours.
-* TGAs are compressed a little better since information about transparency is preserved on load.
 * If only diffuse textures are replaced, the stock normal maps are kept.
 * Replacing only normal map is not supported.
 * The planet textures being replaced are the high-altitude textures, which are